 “Don’t you think it’s weird that you just climb all the time?”
 Colette asked me.
 Sopris filled the skyline above the confluence, where we split the last piece of chocolate bourbon pecan pie.
 A full-time climber, Colette had begun a transition towards a career, a life beyond rock.
 I poked at the pie crust, unsure of how to answer.
 This trip was supposed to be about more than just climbing.
 My travels east, the pie baking contest were supposed to provide direction, to provide a distraction while I found something more permanent.
 After the contest, I’d be back where I started- driving my car to climb at another sport crag, to find more boulders, or explore new big walls.
 Climbing, like pie baking, is amazing but ultimately pointless.
 There must be more to life than rock climbing and pie baking.
 What was it?

 That night, climbers from across the US gathered in a Carbondale barn for Jen and Andrew’s wedding.
-Thunder, lightning and afternoon showers dissipated moments before the ceremony.
+The lighting storms and afternoon showers dissipated moments before the ceremony.
 Jen’s father walked her down the aisle.
-Andrew’s father gave a heart felt speech about new love and old love.
-The two climbers made a life long union, they were making more of their lives than just the rocks they climbed.
+Andrew’s father gave a heartfelt speech about new love and old love.
+As the two climbers made a life-long union, it was clear they were making more of their lives than just the rocks they climbed.
 It was beautiful.

 “Did you win?”
 “Did you beat the blue-haired grandmas?”
 “You send the gnar at the fair bro?”

 For six weeks, baking and climbing consumed my life.
 I expected an answer to my aimlessness, one that would come without having to consciously think about why I was wandering.
 I expected an epiphany while rolling out pie crust.
-Flashes of inspiration happen slower than that.
+Flashes of inspiration come more slowly.
 They are the product of circling around an idea, drawing closer and closer to it.

 While Judy Harvey sat in her kitchen shuffling through recipes for next year’s contest, I packed my Saturn station and prepared to orbit another climbing destination.
 I buried my pastry blender beneath my ropes.
 I left my pie pan at Jen and Andrew’s house.
-The weather in Yosemite would cool soon.
+The weather in Yosemite ge getting good soon.
 I drove east from Colorado knowing Judy and I would continue our pointless obsessions.
 Maybe someday, we’d figure out why we did it.